stellar/xdrgen/README.md

 >
 > The JavaScript and Go generators still live here at this time.

+> [!WARNING]
+> .x files to the parser and code generators in this repository are considered a
+> trusted input, and the parser and code generators are not defensive to injection.
+> Use only with trusted inputs.

 ## Usage as a library

 Add this line to your application's Gemfile: